PrachiBarache/Churn-analysis/README.md

 This project aims to predict customer churn for an e-commerce platform using a complete machine learning pipeline starting from data exploration and preprocessing to building, evaluating, and comparing models.
 The goal is to identify high-risk customers and help businesses proactively reduce churn.

 ---
+- **Goal**: Predict customer churn for an e-commerce platform using a robust, using ML pipeline.
+- **Motivation**: Customer retention is more cost-effective than acquiring new customers.
+Early churn detection helps companies proactively engage high-risk customers.
+- **Steps**: Perform EDA, apply preprocessing, build baseline & advanced models, evaluate thoroughly, and explain predictions.
+- **Outcome**: Achieved a final stacked ensemble model with **98% accuracy** and **1.00 ROC AUC**, validated through careful leakage inspection.
+---
 ## 📦 Dataset Overview

-The dataset consists of **5,630 rows** and **20 columns**, covering customer behavior, transaction history, preferences, and satisfaction levels.
+The dataset consists of **5,630 rows** and **20 columns**, **target variable**('Churn), covering customer behavior, transaction history, preferences, and satisfaction levels.
 The dataset used is publicaly available on Kaggle [dataset](https://www.kaggle.com/datasets/ankitverma2010/ecommerce-customer-churn-analysis-and-prediction/data)

 | Column                     | Description                                                                 |
 |----------------------------|-----------------------------------------------------------------------------|